TERREMEMBER/znbase/docs/content/stable/yedis/develop/client-drivers/yedis/java.md

 ---
-title: Build a YugabyteDB application using Java and YEDIS
+title: Build a ZNbaseDB application using Java and YEDIS
 headerTitle: Build an application using Java
 linkTitle: Java
-description: Use Java to build a YugabyteDB application that interacts with YEDIS
+description: Use Java to build a ZNbaseDB application that interacts with YEDIS
 menu:
   stable:
     identifier: client-drivers-yedis-java